 Bears Ears in Utah.
 Gold Butte in Nevada.
+César E. Chávez in California.
 Cascade-Siskiyou in Oregon.
+Northeast Canyons and Seamounts in the Atlantic Ocean.
 All these places and many more were designated as national monuments because they contain spectacular natural, archaeological and cultural features that deserve to be protected for current and future generations.

 Now the law that protects these iconic treasures is under attack and there are threats to overturn monument designations, opening these lands up to drilling, logging, and mining.
 We urgently need you to take action.

 On April 26, 2017, President Trump issued an executive order calling for the Department of Interior to review sites that are more than 100,000 acres, or where Interior Secretary Zinke determines the designation or expansion was made without “adequate public outreach and coordination with relevant stakeholders.”

 The Antiquities Act of 1906 allows presidents to designate national monuments, affording irreplaceable, historic and awe-inspiring landscapes permanent protection from industrial development, looting, vandalism and other harms.

 This law should be celebrated, not attacked.
 But with his Antiquities Act Executive Order President Trump is putting our national monuments on trial so he can put them on the chopping block and one of the first monuments at risk is possibly one of the most culturally significant places in the country: the Bears Ears National Monument in southeast Utah.